34-Year-Old Third Baseman – Miami Marlins

 Martin Prado Contract Information:

-Agreed to a four-year, $40 million contract with the Diamondbacks in January of 2013.
+Signed a three-year, $40 million contract with the Marlins in September of 2016.

 To instantly reveal our fantasy analysis of every player – including Martin Prado – simply subscribe now.

 |2018 RotoWire Projections||Subscribe now to see our 2018 projections for Martin Prado|